MarcoAntonioMartinez/uno-playing-cards/README.md

 # UNO with Playing Cards

-UNO with Playing Cards is a game you can play where the face cards are the special UNO cards.
+UNO with Playing Cards is a game you can play where the face cards in a standard 52 playing card deck are the special UNO cards.
 Made using DeckofCardsApi.